colinbinion/blogReactNodeMEAN3/README.md

 redis will only store num and letter. use JSON.stringify as workaround. i.e.: client.set('colors', JSON.stringify({ red: 'rojo' })) result returns a JSON format instead of converting to an object. i.e.: client.get('colors', (err, val) => console.log(JSON.parse(val)))
 Result:> { red: 'rojo' }

+using user.id as UUID.

+redis does not offer native support for returning promises.
+Could use callbacks... but using promisify in node util lib.